Global existence and Blow-up for the 1D damped compressible Euler equations with time and space dependent perturbation: Introduction

 \subsection{Known results}

 If $a \equiv 0$, it is well-known that solutions can blow up in finite time with even small initial data (e.g. Lax \cite{lax} and Zabusky \cite{z}).
 It is not hard to show that $C' \varepsilon^{-1} \leq T^* \leq C \varepsilon^{-1} $ in this case.
 Here the lower estimate "$T^* \geq$" means the minimal existence time of solutions for arbitrary function $\varphi$ and $\psi$.
-On the other hand hand, the upper estimate "$T^* \leq$" means maximal existence time for some $\varphi$ and $\psi$ such that a condition as \eqref{KK} is satisfied.
+On the other hand hand, the upper estimate "$T^* \leq$" means maximal existence time for some $\varphi$ and $\psi$.
 In the case that $a(t,x)\equiv 1$, Hsiao and Liu in \cite{HL} have proved that classical solutions exist globally in time, if initial data are small perturbations near constant states and that small solutions asymptotically behave like that to the following porous media system as $t\rightarrow \infty$:

 After Hsiao and Liu's work, many improvements and generalizations of this work have been investigated (see Hsiao and Liu \cite{HL2}, Nishihara \cite{NK}, Hsiao and Serre \cite{HS}, Marcati and Nishihara \cite{MN} and Mei \cite{Mei}).
 Let us review previous results for the following 1D Euler equation with time dependent damping case: